 As the host, you’re in charge of the baby shower.
 But this doesn’t mean that you have to do everything alone!
 You can enlist sisters, aunts, besties, and moms-in-law to help you with various tasks.

 For example, you might put one person in charge of food and another person in charge of beverages.
-A third person can be in charge of prizes for baby shower games.
+A third person can be in charge of prizes for baby shower games (and you can even assign someone to be in charge of baby shower game ideas).
 Another option is to have a “lieutenant” acting as your right-hand woman for errands, chores, baby shower decorations, and set-up.

 Not only will delegating tasks help you with the workload, but it’ll also ensure that nothing slips between the cracks.
 When everyone has an assignment, all details will be accounted for, and no one will suddenly gasp about forgotten frosting right before the guests arrive.